apbertoletti/Net.Migration.POC/README.md

 ![image](https://user-images.githubusercontent.com/6843493/150549987-a6afa1c6-8715-4940-ac40-fe0acce9873c.png)

-This POC is free to fork and receive improvements.
+This POC is free to fork and receive improvements (via pull requests).

 ## How to use